 Business is strong in California.
 Unemployment is low, and companies that provide services to other businesses are thriving.
-The market is wide open to those who are selling these types of businesses, but there may be challenges you should know about and know how to deal with.
+The market is wide open to those selling these types of businesses, but there may be challenges you should be aware of and know how to address.

 What industries are a part of the business services industry?

-The business services industry is made up of a variety of businesses.
-They include employment services, services to buildings, security, travel arrangement, waste management, and environmental remediation.
+The business services industry comprises a diverse range of businesses.
+They include employment services, building services, security, travel arrangements, waste management, and environmental remediation.

 Why are business services doing so well?